jchristn/S3Server/README.md

 ## New in v1.5.x

+- Added support for object keys that include '/'
 - Added support for GET bucket location API and LocationConstraint object
 - Automatically add ```X-Amz-Date```, ```Host```, and ```Server``` headers to S3Response if not supplied
 - Stream support (more efficient memory use, support for large objects)